 After living working there for 10 years, he moved to Paris where he studied at the Sorbonne, receiving degrees in mechanical and electrical engineering, he earned his D.Sc. in Physics.

 Physically active, Feldenkrais played soccer and practiced the martial arts.

-While in Paris he met Jigoro Kano and began his study of Judo.
+While in Paris he met judo master Jigoro Kano and began his study of Judo.
 He subsequently worked for a number of years in the French nuclear research program with Joliet Curie, before leaving for England as war began.
 His revolutionary ideas combining physics, judo psychology and human development emerged during the period of working with top scientists.